Wladyslaw13/Auth-Dashboard/README.md

 ## Deployment

 - This project is deployed on Vercel.
-You can view the live demo here (LINK).
+You can view the live demo [here](https://mini-dashboard-ecru.vercel.app/).

 ## License